Aerodrome beacon

 An aerodrome beacon, airport beacon, rotating beacon or aeronautical beacon is a beacon installed at an airport or aerodrome to indicate its location to aircraft pilots at night.

 An aerodrome beacon is mounted on top of a towering structure, often a control tower, above other buildings of the airport.
 It produces flashes similar to that of a lighthouse.

 Airport and heliport beacons are designed in such a way to make them most effective from one to ten degrees above the horizon; however, they can be seen well above and below this peak spread.
 The beacon may be an omnidirectional flashing xenon strobe, or it may be an aerobeacon rotating at a constant speed which produces the visual effect of flashes at regular intervals.
-Flashes may be of one, two, or three alternating colors (described below).
+Flashes may be of one, two, or three alternating colors.

 In the United States

 An active beacon at Pittsburgh-Butler Regional Airport, Pennsylvania.

 In the United States, the Federal Aviation Administration (FAA) has established the following rules for airport beacons: